-If the image is a GeoTIFF, it already has a position inside, otherwise, you have to specify Coordinate system and Georeference.
-Once the satisfying setting is done, proceed to the "Format of output" page by clicking the export button.
+- If the image is a GeoTIFF, it already has a geolocation inside.
+If not, you have to specify the Coordinate system and Georeference it.
+Once the georeferencing is done, proceed by clicking the "Export" button.

-Once the file is opened by Google Earth application the map is positioned on the place where it should be and perfectly overlays the terrain, it is possible to pan, zoom and view it from all sides in 3D.
+- Once the file is opened by the Google Earth application, the map is positioned in the correct location and perfectly overlays the terrain.
+It is possible to pan, zoom and view it from all sides in 3D.

 You can try to create a KML super overlay with the sample image of the Grand Canyon.

 Georeferencing in MapTiler Engine